Please send inquiries and submissions to heck.3 "at" osu.edu.

 1. Prospective authors

-Review Committee or other individual(s) with both editorial skills and subject
+Review Committee with both editorial skills and subject

 knowledge of the area addressed by the Work.
-Normally a member of the
+Normally one of the reviewers will assist

 2. The formatting of the